 After filling up on wine, cha cha, and brandy during your tour of the Kakheti wine region, its time to head back to Sighnaghi and have dinner (and maybe another degustation!) at Okro’s Wines.

-As one of the premier wineries in Sighnaghi, this place also has a wonderful menu serving delicious, traditional Georgian dishes.
+As one of the premier wineries in Sighnaghi, this place also has a wonderful menu serving delicious, traditional Georgian dishes (the shkmeruli is fantastic!).
 Located in a converted house atop a hill in the town centre, the views from their patio are also some of the best.